lukemunsch/loreynas-ticket-counter/README.md

 For manual testing, I ran through testing the full functionality of my site to make sure it was successful and the procedures all worked properly.
 I also provided my site's deployed address to three different users who ran tests from their devices to see how they work;

 User 1 tested the account registration;
-User 1 was able to run through the complete registration process and receive the correct email and validating their address through the website.
-They reported no issues and email conteained only the relevant information as expected.
+User 1 was able to run through the complete registration process and receive the correct email and validate their address through the website.
+They reported no issues and the email contained only the relevant information as expected.

 User 2 tested functionality for the wallet;
-Their test was to make sure the addition of destinations into the wallet was carried out with adding destiantions of any amount to the wallet, testing the limits of minimum 1 and max 99.
-They further developed their test by making sure the quntity can be updated using the function button in the wallet view as well as the remove button the completely remove the destination from the wallet.
-The total, discount and grand total are updated and reflect correctly in the view for the wallet as well as the notifiation popups for successful additions/updates/removals.
+Their test was to make sure the addition of destinations into the wallet was carried out by adding destinations of any amount to the wallet, testing the limits of minimum 1 and max 99.
+They further developed their test by making sure the quantity can be updated using the function button in the wallet view as well as the remove button that completely removes the destination from the wallet.
+The total, discount, and grand total are updated and reflected correctly in the view for the wallet as well as the notification popups for successful additions/updates/removals.
 No reported issues for user's tests for any part.

-User 3 tested the checkout function and profile view, split into the two different section;
+User 3 tested the checkout function and profile view, split into the two different sections;
-For the checkout, the user was able to sign in and add destinations to a wallet and view them in the checkout window with all the correct information displaying on the page; totals, discounts, destinations and subtotals for each location line item for the purpose of the second set of test, they chose to save their information to their profile.
+For the checkout, the user was able to sign in and add destinations to a wallet and view them in the checkout window with all the correct information displayed on the page; totals, discounts, destinations, and subtotals for each location line item for the second set of test, they chose to save their information to their profile.
 Upon completing a purchase using the correct test card number, the user was correctly delivered to the confirmation page with the correct information for the purchase that was made.
-In one instance the confirmatin page failed to load, but the webhook completed the purchase and a confirmatin email was still delivered correctly.
+In one instance the confirmation page failed to load, but the webhook completed the purchase and a confirmation email was still delivered correctly.
-For the second section, the user was then able to view the profile page and view the correctly input information from the checkout view.
+For the second section, the user was then able to view the profile page and view the correct input information from the checkout view.
 The information can then be adjusted and updated correctly to then be used once again in the checkout view.
-The correct information was corectly displayed after checkout and the updated information showed in profile page.
-The updated information then displayed correctly in the checkout page again.
-In the profile page, there is also a list displayed on the right-hand side of the successful orders placed by the user. the list displayed only the order that the user created, with the correct information they were expecting.
+The correct information was correctly displayed after checkout and the updated information showed on the profile page.
+The updated information is then displayed correctly on the checkout page again.
+On the profile page, there is also a list displayed on the right-hand side of the successful orders placed by the user. the list displayed only the order that the user created, with the correct information they were expecting.
 No reported issues with either section of the tests.

 ### Automated Testing